dotnet/docs-aspire/docs/extensibility/custom-resources.md

 Once the project is created you should a listing containing the following:

-- `MailDevResource.AppHost`; a AppHost used to test out the custom resource.
+- `MailDevResource.AppHost`: The [app host](../fundamentals/app-host-overview.md) used to test out the custom resource.
-- `MailDevResource.ServiceDefaults`; service defaults project to be used in service projects.
+- `MailDevResource.ServiceDefaults`: The [service defaults](../fundamentals/service-defaults.md) project for use in service-related projects.
-- `MailDevResource.sln`; solution file referencing both projects above.
+- `MailDevResource.sln`: The solution file referencing both projects.

 Verify that the project can build and run successfully by executing the following command: